spell-music/csound-expression/tutorial/chapters/appendix/CsoundInstro.markdown

 ...
 ~~~

-For examle, we can substitute all the events with the constant value (`repeatE`),
+For example, we can substitute all the events with the constant value (`repeatE`),
 filter an event stream with predicate or repeat elements in the list (`cycleE`) or
 take elements at random (`oneOf`).
 There are many more functions.